marimo-team/marimo/examples/ai/chat/README.md

 - `openai_example.py` shows how to make a chatbot powered by OpenAI models
 - `anthropic_example.py` shows how to make a chatbot powered by Anthropic models
 - `gemini.py` shows how to make a chatbot powered by Google models like Gemini
+- `llm_datasette.py` shows how to make a chatbot powered by Simon W's LLM library

 Chatbot's in marimo are _reactive_: when the chatbot responds with a message, all other cells referencing the chatbot are automatically run or marked